An HMRC winding-up petition triggers compulsory liquidation for companies with significant unpaid tax debts.

 Challenging a winding-up petition requires a strategic approach, and a company has several options depending on the specifics of its case.

 Another common strategy is to negotiate a settlement with HMRC.
 Prior to the hearing, the company may engage with HMRC to arrange a payment plan or negotiate a lump-sum settlement that satisfies the debt.
-If an agreement can be reached, HMRC may decide to withdraw the petition, thus halting the winding-up process.
+If an agreement can be reached, HMRC may decide to withdraw the petition.

 Companies may also request an adjournment of the hearing, which can provide additional time to prepare a more comprehensive defence.